 One could simplistically frame this shift as: Humans are more informed than ever before which actually means they are more confused and less efficient than ever before.

-However somewhere along the way libertarians largely recognized that at scale self-agency does not work and humans coalesce around a small collection of people, viewpoints, and points of power.
+However somewhere along the way libertarians largely recognized that at scale self-agency does not work and humans coalesce around a small collection of people, viewpoints, and nodes of power.

 Today, power has entered the zeitgeist of technology in a way that feels unsettling.
 As tech evolved from society's edges to become America's dominant industry, its relationship with power has shifted from uncomfortable wrestling match to eager embrace.